paycoreio/docs/docs/integration/accept-payments.md

 # Accept Payments

-With PayCore.io, you can build a payments flow that gives you and your customers the power of choice.
+With {{custom.company_name}}, you can build a payments flow that gives you and your customers the power of choice.
 Collect payment information quickly and securely, create charges server-side in over 150 currencies, or accept payments from a host of additional payment methods, including 3-D Secure, Apple Pay, and SEPA.

 Read about our integration methods below, then choose the one that best suits your needs.